Negotiation Assistant Technical Details

 - Discourage lying about what a fair price would be.
 We don't want a more knowledgeable buyer taking advantage of a seller who doesn't know the real value of their item, or vice versa.
 To achieve this, the "fair market value" field is shown to the other party.
 Inputting a grossly unfair price runs the risk of them noticing you were trying to rip them off, and levying whatever social penalties are the norm in that community for that behavior.
 (Of course this tool can't prevent lying abut other things, such as the quality of the item in question.
 Do your due diligence.)

-- Discourage lying about their "best price".
+- Discourage lying about their BATNA".
 If the seller's lowest sale price is higher than the buyer's highest offer, no deal with occur and both people will be worse off.
 This encourages them to both report their true valuation, since doing so ensures that the deal will only fall through if there is no possible deal that both participants would prefer.

-- Allow players to keep their best prices secret.
-In order to not be at a disadvantage in future negotiations, people often want to keep their true valuation of an item private.
+Vickery auctions are not strategyproof when iterated, for exactly this reason.
 This tool accomplishes this by partially randomizing the final value, preventing the other player's number from being reverse-engineered.
 And if both parties are in agreement as to what a fair price would be, that's used instead, and the "best price" never comes into the picture.

 The way we do this is by letting both people input their information independently, and having the server return a final price based on the input information.
-This allows both parties to safely enter their true best guess at a fair market value without the first-mover advantage that this usually entails, along with their true best price, without the last mover-advantage that that usually entails
+This allows both parties to safely enter their true best guess at a fair market value without the first-mover advantage that this usually entails, along with their true BATNA, without the last mover-advantage that that usually entails

 If the seller's lowest price is higher than the buyer's highest price, no deal can be made.
 If the seller's lowest price equals the buyer's highest price, then a deal is made at that number.
 If the seller's fair price equals the buyer's fair price, and that price is within the valid interval, a deal is made at that number.
 If none of those are true, the server creates a probability distribution that's bounded by the "high" and "low" prices, which will be sampled from in order to get the final price.
 The specific distribution tries to satisfy the following constraints: